sleeptoken/zettelkasten/hold on/Networking/Router.md

 https://www.routerpasswords.com/

 Router will shield your devices from the internet
-It has an external and an internal IP adress we communicate w internal IP adress (default gateway) to determine your external IP use whereismyip
+It has an external and an internal IP address we communicate w internal IP adress (default gateway) to determine your external IP use whereismyip

 No one will be able to make a direct connection to my internal devices via the internet because of NAT(network address translation)
 Cause of NAT you would have to specifically configure within the router to forward traffic to a specific device on a specific port in order for internet devices to connect to your internal devices it is often call port forwarding or DMZ